ullly/cs-reading-list/reading-list.md

 -   Concurrent Systems I: No textbook used

--   Statistical Methods for Computer Science: No textbook used
+-   Statistical Methods for Computer Science: A First Course in Probability by Sheldon Ross

 -   Advanced Telecommunications: Data Communications and Networking by Behrouz
     A. Forouzan